Noom FAQ: What is Noom and How Does it Work?

 Noom vs Rise

 If you're wondering how Noom compares to Rise app, there are several differences.
 Rise has you take photos of everything you eat and post it in the app for your coach to see.
 Your coach reviews your photos (or you can type in the info, but the point of the app is taking the photos) and provides feedback as a comment under the photo.
 The feedback is helpful if you need daily, individual guidance.
-But there is no overall education or behavior modification in Rise, so once you stop using the app, you only have the feedback you've gotten on your previous meals.
+But there is no overall education or cognitive behavioral therapy in Rise, so once you stop using the app, you only have the feedback you've gotten on your previous meals.
 You can choose how the coach responds- in a super friendly manner, or kicking your butt into shape, or in the middle.
 I think if you just need focused help for the short term, it's a great accountability app, especially for people who are already in the habit of taking pictures of their food.
 But if you want to learn long term habits for a healthy lifestyle, it's hard to get that from Rise.
 I also found it awkward in several social situations to take photos of my food, but I know a lot of people who do it all the time.
 Kind of depends on what you prefer.